-A particularly noteworthy aspect of TDA is persistent homology, a concept that extends the utility of traditional topological techniques [9].
-As a key tool of TDA, persistent homology enables the identification and preservation of topological features across various scales within the dataset.
+persistent homology enables the identification and preservation of topological features across various scales within the dataset.
 Unlike methods of static data analyses, persistent homology captures the evolution of features over different scales, providing a dynamic and comprehensive understanding of the underlying topological structures.
-By incorporating this filtration of data, persistent homology, excels at discerning persistent patterns and revealing the enduring topological signatures that may be overlooked by traditional methods.
+By incorporating this filtration of data, persistent homology excels at discerning persistent patterns and revealing the enduring topological signatures that may be overlooked by traditional methods.
 This synergy enhances the robustness and depth of insights gained from TDA, making it an invaluable approach for unraveling complex relationships within diverse datasets.

 As early as 1942, Walther Mayer introduced a novel homology theory that was not based on chain complexes, but rather on a structure known as an N-chain complex [21].
 This N-chain complex can be understood simply as having a boundary operator d that satisfies $d^N = 0$, rather than the typical $d^2 = 0$ in persistent homology.
 This kind of structure appears to be more intriguing and facilitates the Mayer homology (sometimes called generalized homology).
-In [23], Mayer considered N-chain complexes with coefficients in the field of integers modulo p.
+In [23], Mayer considered Nchain complexes with coefficients in the field of integers modulo p.
 He provided a correspondence between Mayer homology of simplicial complexes and simplicial homology.
 This demonstrates that Mayer homology and simplicial homology can be mutually derived from each other.
 Reviewing the traditional differentials in simplicial complexes, Mayer homology and simplicial homology typically involve linear combinations of face operators with coefficients of +1 or -1.
 Drawing inspiration from this concept, we extend these coefficients to be the N-th primitive roots of unity.
 This adjustment results in an N-chain complex and its corresponding algebraic theory.
 Let q represents the primitive N-th root of unity.
 Utilizing q enables the construction of an N-differential.
-This construction gives rise to the derivation of a q-analog for a differential graded algebra, subsequently allowing for the computation of Tor- and Ext-groups [14, 16]. the tensor product structure on the q-differential graded algebra has been explored, as discussed in [22].
+This construction gives rise to the derivation of a q-analog for a differential graded algebra, subsequently allowing for the computation of Tor- and Ext-groups [14, 16].
+The tensor product structure on the q-differential graded algebra has been explored, as discussed in [22].
 It is worth noting that there are multiple ways to construct an N-chain complex from a simplicial complex in the literature [15].
 In [1], the author applied the q-differential to a reduced quantum plane and studied the corresponding exterior calculus on the reduced quantum.
 Recently, other research on N-chain complexes has been proposed [19, 20].

 Inspired by N-chain complexes and Mayer homology, we believe that Mayer homology can reveal additional topological and geometric features of a space, which is highly beneficial for the TDA of large, complex, and diverse data.
-For a simplicial complex, where all simplices serve as blocks and blocks of different dimensions form its algebraic and geometric structure, the standard chain complex provides a boundary operator or differential that describes the connections between simplices of adjacent dimensions.
-In contrast, for a general N-chain complex, the N-differential and its composition establish connections between simplices of different dimensions.
+In a simplicial complex, simplices of different dimensions form its algebraic and geometric structure.
+The standard chain complex provides a boundary operator that describes the connections between simplices of adjacent dimensions.
+In contrast, for a general Nchain complex, the N-differential and its composition establish connections between simplices of different dimensions.
 This feature is absent in traditional chain complexes where the composition of differentials results in zero.
 In this sense, N-chain complexes better capture profound relationships between simplices of varying dimensions.
 Consequently, Mayer homology and the corresponding Mayer Laplacian can more effectively characterize these relationships among simplices of different dimensions.